kevinzunigacuellar/web/src/pages/blog/dark-mode-in-astro.md

 Another way to solve the SSG problem is to add a mounted state.
 This state will make your button render wait until the component is mounted.
-This way the local storage theme will be available in the first render.
+This way the local storage theme will be available at the first render.

-To implement method we use `useState` and `useEffect` hooks to create a mounted state.
-This render a fallback UI until the component is mounted.
+To implement we use `useState` and `useEffect` hooks to create a mounted state.
+This will render a fallback UI or null until the component is mounted.

 ```tsx
 const [isMounted, setIsMounted] = useState(false);